aqaPayam/NakhBot/docs/domain/03-attributes.md

 Purpose:

-* Tracks minimal retained data after account deletion.
+* Tracks safety and abuse-prevention data retained after account deletion.
+* Must not be used to preserve ordinary product data for later restoration.

+Rules:

+* Retained data must be required for safety, abuse prevention, moderation, restriction, ban enforcement, or required safety evidence.
+* Profile, Match, chat, Like, Nakh, credit, payment, notification, and FeatureUnlock history must not be retained here merely for future account restoration.

 ### RateLimitRecord